ICanBoogie/DateTime/README.md

 $d2 <= $d1; // false
 ```

-To determine if an instance is between two other instances you just need two comparisons:
+To determine if an instance is between two other instances, you need two comparisons:

 ```php
 <?php